Wobbegong sharks are masters of camouflage, blending in seamlessly to their rocky habitats.

 Diet / Feeding

-• Diet consists of bottom-dwelling fish and invertebrates.
+• Diet consists of bottom-dwelling fish and invertebrates (crab, lobsters, octopuses)

-• An ambush predator- lies motionless on the bottom blending into the reef structure until small fish or other prey moves within striking distance, then quickly opens its mouth to suck in the prey.
+• It’s an ambush predator that lies motionless on the bottom, blending into the reef structure until small fish or other prey move within striking distance, then quickly opens its mouth and uses buccal suction to catch its prey.

 Range / Habitat